-What do you make for a hungry crowd of people before the game day of the year?
-Smoky Chipotle Chicken Chili… obviously!!
-It’s the perfect one pot wonder that feeds a ton of people.
+What do you make for a hungry crowd of people before game day?
+Smoky Chipotle Chicken Chili... obviously!!
+It's the perfect one pot wonder that feeds a ton of people.
 Plus it's even better for leftovers as the flavors continue to develop!

 It's one of those recipes that I make once a month then keep it stocked in the freezer should I need to quickly get dinner on the table.
-And it’s 100% what I’m making as part of my game day menu this coming weekend!
+And it's 100% what I'm making as part of my game day menu this coming weekend!
 I'll pile it high with avocado, because duh, and also cheese because that's mandatory!
 You can serve it up with any other toppings of your choice so your guests can jazz it up any way they want it!

 Okay now let's talk specifics about this Chipotle Chicken Chili.
 You could easily make it with ground beef, but I was feeling the ground chicken.
 White or dark meat works, but I'm partial to dark meat because it has more flavor.
 I also add in some chipotle chili peppers and some of the adobo sauce it comes in, to give this chili a nice smoky finish.
 It gives it a kind of heat that it's too crazy, but it just leaves your mouth tingling a wee bite and it certainly makes you want more.
 The amount of chipotles in the recipe isn't anything crazy, so if you're super duper into hot stuff, maybe add another chipotle or two.
 And if you end up adding too much, just mix in some more guacamole or sour cream to tone things down a bit.